 I am a member of the British Orthopaedic Association and a member of the British Society of Elbow and Shoulder Surgery.

-I am a member of staff at the Royal Victoria Hospital, Musgrave park Hospital and the Ulster Independent Clinic.
-I consults with private patients and see medicolegal clients at Malone Medical Chambers and the Ulster Independent Clinic.
+I am a member of staff at the Ulster Independent Clinic.
+I consult with private patients and see medicolegal clients at Malone Medical Chambers and the Ulster Independent Clinic.